bugdaryan/telegram-markup-bot/README.md

 `docker-compose build`
 `docker-compose up`

-Which will run the PostgreSQL database at `postgres://postgres:postgres@localhost:5432/postgres`, the API at `http://localhost:5000`, and the telegram bot.
+Which will run the PostgreSQL database at `postgres://postgres:postgres@localhost:5432/postgres`, the API and admin panel at `http://localhost:5000`, the default credentials for admin is username=`admin`, password=`admin`, and the telegram bot.
 Access the application at http://localhost:5000